The space is imagined as a re-incarnation of itself, the JR Watkins Apothecary.

 Homunculus inhabits the realm of the "grotto-esque".
 The puppet's suggestive power is linked to its paradoxical status: while it is an inanimate object, its appeal depends on its seeming ability to "live."
 What is most interesting about the puppet, from an architectural standpoint, is the interplay between its elements and gravity.
 The inter-relationship between the strings in tension and the load of the puppet creates a parametric situation where when one part moves, the rest follow suit in a predictable manner.
 This dynamic system reveals how responsive architectonic scaled elements might become gesture.
 Such architecture becomes something that both changes over time and responds to changes in time.

-1. Readings: Richard Sennett's The Fall of Public Man.
+NEXT STEPS 1.
+Readings: Richard Sennett's The Fall of Public Man.
+2. Researching the contemporary grotto: elevators.